TheOwner-glitch/oracle_hcm_intel_cli/README.txt

 ```

 > 🔁 Interactive mode allows multiple operations without restarting.
 Exit anytime using the `Exit` option in the menu.
-> 🕵️ Audit logging can be toggled interactively for each query.
+> 🕵️ Audit logging can be toggled interactively for each query, filtered metadata passed to the LLM will be visible in the Logs folder.

 ---